TextRanch

 come celebrate vs come and celebrate

-Both 'come celebrate' and 'come and celebrate' are correct and commonly used phrases in English.
+Both 'come celebrate' and 'come and celebrate' are correct, commonly used English phrases.
 They have a similar meaning and can be used interchangeably depending on the context.
-The choice between them is a matter of personal preference or style.
+The choice between them is just a matter of personal preference or style.

 This phrase is correct and commonly used in English.